TamimiGitHub/faa-sam-demo/README.md

 ## Prerequisites

+- Make sure you have the latest instructions by typing `git pull` from your terminal
 - Command-line knowledge
-- Make sure you have the latest instructions by typing `git pull` from your terminal
-- Python 3.10+
 - AWS account.
 If you are attending this event in person, the necessary plumbing is already configured for you
 - Your curiosity!

 ## Environment Setup
-To setup your AWS Environment, please follow the steps in the [Environment Setup](010-Env-Setup.md) document.
-And then follow the workshop parts in order, starting with [Standard Operating Procedures](100-SOPs.md)
+To setup your workspace environment, please follow the steps in the [Environment Setup](010-Env-Setup.md) document, and then follow the workshop parts in order.

 ## Workshop Structure